www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

             * [ ] Add parameter to `worker.execute` in order to build a project at the current folder in a standardized way.
                 * [ ] Consolidate `worker.repo.build`.
             * [ ] Create flag for `worker.execute` command, in order to execute program based on files created via `worker.build`.
+            * [ ] Create flag in order to execute program as a persisten service.
     * [ ] Delete obsolete `net.splitcells.network.worker` repo
 * [ ] Automatically restart server after update installation.
 * [ ] `apt upgrade` packages are seemingly not installed by unattended-upgrades.